Nasta19/Tesla/README.md

 - Test and improve my front-end skills by replicating a real-world, high-quality design.
 - Demonstrate my ability to integrate Angular with a backend server and database.
 - Showcase of interactive elements.

+License
+- This project is for educational purposes and is not affiliated with Tesla, Inc. in any way.